Cover Image for Summer at The Wharf

 In this interactive session, Made by Many practitioners will share how we’re using AI tools in our own practice.
 Expect live experimentation, reflections on what works (and what absolutely doesn’t), and a look at how AI is changing the relationship between thinking and making.

-Talk by Made by Many's Tim Malbon, Joe Hornby and Jackson Hatfield
+Talk by Made by Many's Tim Malbon, Joe Hornby and Iain Tait, FOOD

 An evening of stand up comedy from 7pm - 9pm